-- course mark out of 100 (weighted for each component) - mark out of 100 for the written component - mark out of 100 for the practical component - grade for the completed pair of units.
+- school mark out of 100 (weighted for each component) - school mark out of 100 for the written component - school mark out of 100 for the practical component - grade for the completed pair of units.

 2. Forms

 The following forms will be used for the practical (portfolio) examination submission and have been provided in this document as sample appendices only.